 - The inter-college project competition is organised by Omnicane Foundation in collaboration with the Ministry of Education, Tertiary Education, Science and Technology.

-- Teams participating in the competition are expected to produce a PowerPoint presentation to support a 15-minute oral presentation on the abovementioned theme and be prepared to make the oral presentation using appropriate supporting web tools, should the team be shortlisted to do so by the Jury.
+- Teams participating in the competition are expected to produce an online PowerPoint presentation to support a 15-minute oral presentation on the abovementioned theme and be prepared to make the oral presentation using appropriate supporting web tools, should the team be shortlisted to do so by the Jury.
 Online presentation dates, as applicable, will be set by Omnicane Foundation.

 - The competition is open to all registered colleges of the Republic of Mauritius but limited to pupils of Grade 11 (ex-Form V) and Grades 12 & 13 (ex-Lower and Upper VI) (or equivalent).